-- Cosmic Plaything: His only reason to exist is to fail at everything he does.
+- Cosmic Plaything: O' Gil's only reason to exist is to fail at everything he does.

 - Contrasting Replacement Character: Used as a replacement for Lionel Hutz thanks to Phil Hartman's untimely death (his debut episode was the last to feature Hutz before Hartman's death).
 However, Hutz was suave and extroverted whereas Gil is whiny and introverted.

 - Expy: In his original appearances, he was a parody of Shelly "The Machine" Levene from Glengarry Glen Ross.